How much is Tesla insurance?

 Based on the average annual rate of $4,005 a year, Tesla insurance costs about $334 a month for a Model S.

-Tesla car insurance rates by state and model
+Tesla car insurance costs by state and model

 Louisiana is the most expensive state to insure a Tesla Model 3, at an average rate of $4,776 annually.
 Hawaii is the cheapest state to insure a Tesla Model 3, with an average rate of $1,925 annually.
-Take a look at how your state ranks for all Tesla models below.
+The table below shows the cost of insuring different Tesla models – including the Tesla Model 3.

 AL AK AZ AR CA CO CT DC DE FL GA HI ID IL IN IA KS KY LA ME MD MA MI MN MS MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX UT VT VA WA WV WI WY